photo credit: Bloomberg Finance 2020

 Image Credit: Cleantechnica.com.

 This loss of energy production wasn't just limited to large, utility scale solar projects.
-It also affected thousands of consumer-owned/leased solar arrays - including ground-mounted arrays on farmland and rooftop arrays on offices and homes.
+It also affected thousands of consumer-owned or leased solar arrays - including ground-mounted arrays on farmland and rooftop arrays on offices and homes.
 Our team saw this firsthand with several customer solar arrays.
 With Wexus' IoT software platform, we were able to identify losses in solar ROI and help alert customers to have solar panels cleaned - or inverters reset or replaced under warranty - before these losses accumulated and affected energy production and end-of-year true ups.

 In a difficult year for agriculture - Wexus can help!